 Unoccupied House Insurance Explained

 The number of unoccupied or vacant properties is on the rise.
 The current economic conditions, the emigration trend, and a lack of suitable tenants are all key contributing factors.
 It is important that your property insurer is made aware of a change in property occupancy.
-If the insurer isn’t notified, the property may not be correctly insured. […]
+If the insurer isn’t notified, the property may not be […]